Deformable-Object-Tracking-HTWG/Report/03_results.md

 - CPU usage remains moderate and stable, while disk I/O is negligible.
 - RGB-D adds predictable overhead (10–20% more runtime, ~200–500 MB extra memory, slightly higher GPU and disk usage).

-## 2D tracking efficiency
+## 3.2 2D tracking efficiency

+### 3.2.1 Experimental Setup

 With this approach the tracking efficiency in the 2D space is evaluated.
-For this a short introduction into ArUco markers, as shown in the figure below, is needed.
+Therefore, a short introduction into ArUco markers, as shown in Figure 16, is needed.
 ArUco markers are binary square markers widely used in computer vision for camera pose estimation and object localization.
 Each marker consists of a unique black-and-white pattern which ensures robust detection under varying lighting conditions.
 By identifying the specific ID encoded in the marker’s pattern, computer vision algorithms can distinguish between different markers in a scene.
 In our tracking application, the detection of the position of the ArUco markers establish a ground truth trajectory which can then be used to compare against the real trajectory from the SpatialTracker.

 ![5x5 ArUco markers](images/03_eval/2d_rerformnce/aurcoMarker.png)

-The figure below presents a schematic overview of the approach for one single frame.
+Figure 17 presents a schematic overview of the approach for one single frame.
 This setup is for demonstration purposes only and does not represent an actual experiment.

 ![Schematic 2D evaluation with ArUco markers](images/03_eval/2d_rerformnce/exampleExperiment_aruco.jpg)

-The experimental setup involved recording three video sequences, each the two ArUco markers shown above in a size of 4cm x 4cm attached to a resistance band which is recorded approximately from a distance of 1,5 meters.
+The experimental setup involved recording three video sequences.
+In each two ArUco markers, each measuring 4 cm × 4 cm, are attached to a resistance band.
+The setup is recorded from a distance of approximately 1.5 meters.

 The setup includes three levels of difficulty in handling the resistance band:

 1. Movement only – the band is simply moved without deformation.
+The middle of the band remains largely static, while the outer end moves in a circular motion.
 2. With stretching – the band is actively stretched, introducing shape changes.
 3. With occlusion – the ArUco markers are fully occluded during motion.
-The arm is stretching so that the other side of the Theraband is visible and the markings are completely covered for 1 second.
+The arm is stretching so that the other side of the Theraband is visible and the markings are completely covered for one second.

 Each video was first processed using a Python script (`arucoDetection.py`) which detects the ArUco markers in every frame.
 For each detected marker, the pixel coordinates of its midpoint were calculated and stored as a NumPy array file (.npy) for subsequent analysis.
-In above figure these are the blue points.
+In Figure 17 these are the blue points.

 In the next stage, the same video was fed into the SpatialTracker.
 The points selected for tracking were the midpoints of the ArUco markers in the first frame of the video.
 SpatialTracker then computes the corresponding 3D trajectories of the points over time which were exported in JSON format for further evaluation.
 In the schematic these are represented by the red circles.

-In the python script `evaluateTracking.py`, both stored files are loaded.
+In a final step, both stored files are loaded.
 The Euclidean distance between the pixel coordinates obtained from the SpatialTracker and those from the ArUco marker detection is then computed for each frame.
-The tracking evaluation produces several quantitative metrics, namely the maximum error, the root mean square error (RMSE), and the standard deviation of the errors.
+The error is only calculated if the point is recognized as visible in both trajectories.
+The tracking evaluation produces several quantitative metrics, namely the maximum error, the Root Mean Square Error (RMSE), and the standard deviation of the errors.
 A larger distance indicates poorer tracking performance, whereas a smaller distance corresponds to better accuracy.

-## Comparison between ToF ground truth and tracker

-We implemented an end-to-end pipeline (`eval_pipeline.py`) to compare SpatialTracker outputs against ToF depth frames.
-Given a clip slug, the pipeline downloads and re-encodes the RGB video, derives a first-frame object mask (from the project’s segmentation), runs the chunked online variant of SpatialTracker, fetches the corresponding ToF `.npy` frames, performs a depth-aware analysis, and generates a ToF overlay video with track visualization.

-### Coordinate mapping (processed → ToF)

-Let $(x\_p,y\_p)$ be tracker coordinates at the processed resolution $(W\_{\text{proc}},H\_{\text{proc}})$, and $(W\_{\text{tof}},H\_{\text{tof}})$ the ToF frame size.
-We map to ToF pixel indices by

-$$
-s_x=\frac{W_{\text{tof}}}{W_{\text{proc}}},\quad s_y=\frac{H_{\text{tof}}}{H_{\text{proc}}},\qquad
-(x_{\text{tof}},y_{\text{tof}})=\big(\,\mathrm{round}(s_x\,x_p),\;\mathrm{round}(s_y\,y_p)\big).
-$$

-#### Mask warp (geometric prior)

-The first-frame binary mask is used only as a **geometric prior**.
-A homography $H$ is estimated from points that started inside the mask and are visible at $t=0$ and $t$:

-$$
-\begin{bmatrix}u\\v\\1\end{bmatrix}\sim
-H\begin{bmatrix}x\\y\\1\end{bmatrix},\qquad
-H=\text{RANSAC}\big(\{(x_0,y_0)\leftrightarrow(x_t,y_t)\}\big).
-$$

-The mask is warped to frame $t$ and slightly dilated to tolerate small warp errors.
-Membership in the warped mask counts as a positive vote.

-#### Local ToF depth and object depth band

-For a projected point $(x\_{\text{tof}},y\_{\text{tof}})$ we take a **robust local depth** as the median in a small window, ignoring zeros (no return).

-To decide whether a tracked point is consistent with the ToF signal, we maintain an **object depth band** per frame.
-The band is estimated from ToF samples and smoothed over time using an exponential moving average.
-In the overlay path, depths are sampled inside the warped mask; in the metrics path, samples are taken at the current visible track locations (mask-agnostic).
-The band half-width uses the larger of a fixed minimum tolerance (≈6 cm) and a term proportional to the median absolute deviation (≈2.5×MAD).
-A point is accepted by depth if its local ToF median lies inside the current band.

-#### Decision rule and outputs

-Geometry and depth are combined: a point counts as correct if it is **inside the warped mask** or **passes the depth test**.
-A short majority vote over recent frames reduces flicker from transient sensor dropouts.
-In the overlay, accepted samples are drawn **green**, rejected **red**, and optionally **yellow** if the tracker reports invisibility while ToF has no local return.

-### 2D tracking efficiency
+### 3.2.2 Results

 The following table summarizes the results for all three videos.
 Overall, we are looking at videos with an image size of 832x464 pixels: